 Education section sample: educators believe in education

-The education section is an important part of a great high school teacher resume sample – after all you're in the business of teaching!
-A bachelor’s degree and a valid teaching certificate from the state in which you plan to work are the basic requirements for a high school teacher, however, many teachers have master’s degrees or doctorates.
+The education section is an important part of a great high school teacher resume – after all you're in the education business.
+A bachelor’s degree and a valid teaching certificate from the state in which you work are basic requirements, however, many teachers have master’s degrees or doctorates.

 See how to format your education section in this excerpt from our high school teacher resume example.